ADMISSIONS

 Have food allergies or restrictions?
 Our staff can accommodate that.
 Looking for a change of scenery?
 Head out for supper at one of the many restaurants in town.

 Take some time to relax and connect with your friends.
-We recognize and value the balance in study and self-care and building into the relationships you’ve formed
+We recognize and value the balance in study and self-care and building into the relationships you’ve formed.

-Weekly Service Learning placements gives the student experiences in serving God and His Church at local organizations or churches within Steinbach or a surrounding community.
+Weekly Service Learning placement gives the student experiences in serving God and His Church at local organizations or churches within Steinbach or a surrounding community.
 This is an important part of the educational program at SBC.

 A good time to get some reading in.
 All students will read through the entire Bible in their first year at SBC.

 Back to dorm for a good night’s rest.
-Tomorrow’s a new day of learning, connecting, and serving
+Tomorrow’s a new day of learning, connecting, and serving.

 Standards